cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 If your bucket is bound to `BUCKET`, access this bucket in local dev by running `npx wrangler pages dev <OUTPUT_DIR> --r2=BUCKET`.
 Interact with this binding by using `context.env` (for example, `context.env.BUCKET`).

 Alternatively, you can interact with an R2 bucket locally via a `wrangler.toml` file.
-See [Wrangler configuration](/workers/wrangler/configuration/#r2-buckets) for more information.
+Refer to [Wrangler configuration](/workers/wrangler/configuration/#r2-buckets) for more information.

 {{<Aside type="note">}}